 In my last post, I mentioned some reasons for which submissions were rejected.
-Here are some others that have contributed to a rejection.
+With form rejections, it’s not always easy to know why.

 - Problematic representation / Stereotypes: I think anyone keeping up with the industry is aware that people are being increasingly vocal about this issue.
 There was this one submission we received, it’s the closest I’ve come to recommending a project, but there were two issues: the characters didn’t have strong goals (I talked about this in my last post), and the stereotypical and problematic character representation.
 I just didn’t feel comfortable recommending the project if it hadn’t gone through a sensitivity read first.